 Set up the local development environment¶

-Docker makes it possible to run and work on a project in the same environment as on the cloud, thus side-stepping some of the most troublesome problems faced by development teams, in which something works well in development, but runs into problems as a result of different environment conditions in production, or when another team member tries to set it up on their own machine.
+Docker makes it possible to run and work on a project locally in the same environment as it runs on in the cloud.
+This side-steps some of the most troublesome problems faced by development teams, in which something works well in development, but then runs into trouble as a result of different environment conditions in production, or when another team member tries to set it up on their own machine.

 Older versions of Macintosh OS X and Windows